 We know that we are classed as mammals, as are many other animals on the planet.
-With mammals sharing several other features apart from the ability to provide milk, why are we called mammals?
+Mammals share several other features, and I wanted to write this article about how mammals got their name.

-In this article I look further into the reasons why we and other mammals got this name and look at the history of the name.
+In this article, I look further into why other mammals and we got this name and look at the history.

 Mammals all share several features that other animals don’t.
-They have hair or fur on their bodies, although some, like whales, only have this before they are born.
+Although some, like whales, have hair or fur on their bodies only before they are born.

 Most are viviparous, meaning they give birth to live young (although there are notable exceptions, like the platypus).
 Among a few other features, mammals produce milk from mammary glands to feed their young.

-If mammals all share these similarities, why are we named after the latin word for breast?
+If mammals all share these similarities, why are we named after the Latin word for the breast?
 Where did the name mammal come from in the first place, and why do we call them by that name today?

 Aristotle – Pre-mammal Taxonomy

-Long before mammals were called mammals, Aristotle was trying to come up with different classifications for the animals he observed.
+Long before mammals were called mammals, Aristotle tried to come up with different classifications for the animals he observed.

-He divided animals generally into two types: those with blood, and those without blood, similar to the way in which we distinguish between vertebrates and invertebrates.
+He divided animals into two types: those with blood and those without blood, similar to how we distinguish between vertebrates and invertebrates.

 Among the animals with blood, he distinguished five different varieties: